Thoughts on holding a real-life escape game company briefing session [Company briefing session x puzzle-solving escape game]

 You attended Beyond's company information session, but

-the session was hijacked by someone and you were trapped inside the company...
+it was hijacked by someone, and you're now trapped inside the company...

-Can you use your intuition to escape this dangerous situation safely?
+Can you use your ingenuity to escape this perilous situation?!

 We look forward to the challenges of brave job seekers!